Mom was arrested … or Alzheimer’s 101

 For as long as I can remember, my Mother kept a neat and tidy home.
 Even when my brothers and I were youngsters, terrorizing the place by sliding down waxed floors in socked feet, our home was neat as a pin.

-Before ugly symptoms of Alzheimer’s occurred, I began to notice that Mom wasn’t quite as fastidious as she use to be.
+Before ugly symptoms of Alzheimer’s occurred, I began to notice that Mom wasn’t quite as fastidious as she once was.
 Her home was clean enough, that was not the issue.

 But stacks of mail, in various stages of being opened, had begun to clutter every flat surface from kitchen to bedroom— stacks and stacks of letters and envelopes, opened and unopened mail.